dhanushdevadiga1406-bit/Tic-Tac-Toe/README.md

 # Tic Tac Toe
+# Tic Tac Toe

+Tic Tac Toe is a simple and interactive two-player game built using HTML, CSS, and JavaScript.
+Players take turns placing **X** and **O** on a 3×3 grid, aiming to form a row, column, or diagonal with three matching symbols.
+The game includes win detection, draw detection, and a restart option, providing an engaging way to learn basic web development concepts and game logic.

 This project contains a separate JavaScript backend and HTML/CSS frontend for a Tic Tac Toe game.